This page describes my amateur repairs on my Uxbridge Cabinet organ. Perhaps it will be useful to someone else.

 I found my organ in 2011 at an antique dealer in Lac-Mégantic Quebec, where I have had a chalet for many years.
 He claimed it had served at the local church, either St. Agnes or Fatima, but I cannot confirm that.
 It seemed to be in pretty good shape–most of the keys sounded, the pedals and bellows worked.
 It was very dirty, some white mold was on the back cover, and the stops and some keys were sticky.
 On the back was stamped a number #8616.
-Unfortunately there is no year on the organ, and with all the records lost, I cannot date it.
+Unfortunately I have found no year on the organ, and with all the records lost, I cannot date it.
 It is prior to 1902 as the Reed Organ Society database shows a 1902 instrument with the name Uxbridge Piano and Organ.

 Next I removed the keyboard cover which was hiding most of the action.
 On this organ, it is round, a quarter circle, and it rotates down over the keys; on others it is often a flat board.
 I discovered that it was attached to two wooden paddles, one each side, that effectively formed “hinges,” rotating over a bar.
-Two screws each holding the cover to the paddle.
+Two screws hold the cover to each paddle.